DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Erelzi is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is also considered a biologic.
 It is a fusion protein created by genetic engineering.
 Erelzi is believed to work by attaching to tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.
-Erelzi binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.read more
+Erelzi binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.

 How do I take it?